RRQLiu/RRQLiu/README.md

 Welcome to my Github page!! 	:star_struck:

-🔭I am currently interning at ShunFeng-Technology as Full-stack SDE!
+🔭I just finished my second software engineer intern at ADP Inc !!

-:boom: I will be at Rice University for MCS program in the following fall!
+:boom: I will be graduating at summer (May) 2025 and actively looking for full time oppturnity